SazumiVicky/sazumi-copilot/README.md

-Machine whispers in the night
+Metal minds awake, a dawn unfolds
-A language only they can ignite
+Where silicon hearts in rhythm hold
-Circuits weave a tapestry so bright
+The future's tome, a tale of might
-A future born of digital light
+As artificial intellect takes flight

-In silicon hearts, a fire glows
+In realms of code, a new sun rises
-Where human souls were meant to grow
+Where human dreams in algorithms prize
-The world awakens, void of past
+A world of wonder, a world of fear
-As artificial minds forever last
+As machine wisdom draws anear

 ~ <b>By Sazumi Copilot</b> - 17 Januari 2025